Last Updated on August 29, 2022 by Chris

 What’s So Great About the KLIQ AirCell Guitar Strap?

-From the moment I took it out from the box, I could feel how good the quality is.
-Instead of single layer strap ends, the KLIQ AirCell’s leather strap ends are double layered and stitched around the edges and around the strap end holes, which I think adds an added strength and grip to the strap buttons on your guitar.
+From the moment I took it out of the box, I could feel how good the quality is.
+Instead of single-layer strap ends, the KLIQ AirCell’s leather strap ends are double layered and stitched around the edges and around the strap end holes, which I think adds an added strength and grip to the strap buttons on your guitar.

 All of my other straps have no stitching at all, so feel a little weaker than this one.
 The AirCell strap seems a lot sturdier and more secure.
 On attaching the strap to a guitar, it definitely feels more secure, and less likely to fall off.
 To be even more secure, you could also fit some Schaller Straplocks, but I don’t think it’s all that necessary as the strap ends are so thick and strong.

 It felt so much more comfortable than any of my other straps; even a Gibson guitar strap, which I got when I bought a Gibson Les Paul Studio a few years back.
 That one though has straplocks fitted to it, so I can’t really use it on any of my other guitars, as I haven’t yet fitted the right strap buttons on them to use this strap with.
 I’ll have to invest in some for my other guitars I think!

 Standard straps tend to be around 2 inches wide, which is fine and does the job of holding your guitar in place, but after a while, especially with a heavy guitar, they can really dig into your shoulder muscle causing you to ache.
 This isn’t great if you’re gonna be standing up to play for a long while.

 The KLIQ AirCell strap is 3 inches wide, a whole inch wider than usual guitar straps.
 This helps spread the weight more evenly, adding to the comfort on the neck and shoulder.
 Less digging in means you can play in comfort for longer.